buttf7/chouLab_smFISH_analysis/README.md

 Ensure that you have conda installed onto your computer and is included in path.
 Then open terminal/command line is the newly downloaded repository.
 In the repository use the 'environment.yml' file to create a new conda environment.

 ### Example: create Conda environment
-$ conda create --file environment.yml
+$ conda env create --name envname --file=environments.yml